brandur/sorg/content/drafts/ruby-memory.md

 }
 ```

-Ruby uses some pragma magic to ensure that an `RVALUE`
-occupies 40 bytes.
-I'll save you some calculations, and
+On a 64-bit system, an `RVALUE` occupies 40 bytes.
+I'll
-just tell you directly that in the 64-bit normal case all
+save you some calculations, and just tell you that with its
-this means that Ruby initially allocates 24 pages at 408
+defaults Ruby initially allocates 24 pages at 408 slots
-slots each [2].
-That heap is subsequently grown if more
-memory is needed.
+each [2].
+That heap is grown if more memory is needed.

 ### RVALUE: An object in a memory slot (#rvalue)

-A single slot in a heap page holds an `RVALUE`, which is an
+A single slot in a heap page holds an `RVALUE`, which is a
-in-memory representation of a Ruby object.
+representation of an in-memory Ruby object.
 Here's its
 definition ([from `gc.c`][rvalue]):

 ``` c